tanweijie123/tp/docs/DeveloperGuide.md

       Expected: The right panel only displays Sessions with start time from 0000hrs today to 2359hrs the next day.
       Indication that Session List has been successfully updated is shown in the status message.

-   1. Test case: `sview p/past`<br>
-      Expected: The right panel only displays Sessions that have already ended before time of execution.
-      Indication that Session List has been successfully updated is shown in the status message.

    1. Other incorrect View Session commands to try: `sview`, `sview p/+2s` (where unit of time is not d/m/y), `...` <br>
-      Expected: Similar to previous.
+      Expected: View of Session List is unchanged.
+Error details shown in the status message.

 ### Adding a Schedule

-1. Adding a Schedule while all Clients and Sessions are being shown
+1. Adding a Schedule while all Clients and Sessions are being shown.

    1. Prerequisites: Multiple Clients and Sessions in the list can be viewed on the left and right panel of the GUI respectively.

    1. Test case: `schadd c/1 s/1`<br>
-      Expected: Add a Schedule associated with Client of index 1 in the Client List and Session of index 1 in the Session List.
+      Expected: Add a Schedule associated with the first Client in the Client List and first Session in the Session List.
       Details of the added Schedule is shown in the status message.

-   1. Test case: `schadd s/1 c/2`<br>
-      Expected: Add a Schedule associated with Client of index 2 in the Client List and Session of index 1 in the Session List.
-      Details of the added Schedule is shown in the status message.

-   1. Other incorrect Add Schedule commands to try: `schadd c/1`, `schadd c/0 s/2`, `schadd c/x s/y`, `...` (where x is larger than the Client List size or y is larger than the Session List size)<br>
-      Expected: No Schedule is added.
-Error details shown in the status message.

 ### Editing a Schedule

-1. Editing a Schedule while all Schedules are being shown
+1. Editing a Schedule while all Schedules are being shown.

    1. Prerequisites: Multiple Schedules in the list can be viewed on the main panel of the GUI.

-   1. Test case: `schedit c/1 s/1 us/2`<br>
+   1. Test case: `schedit c/1 s/1 us/2 pd/paid r/text`<br>
-      Expected: Edit Schedule with Client index 1 and Session index 1 is edited to Session index 2.
+      Expected: Edit Schedule with the first Client and first Session is edited to second Session in the Session List, with payment updated to paid and remarks updated to text.
       Details of the edited Schedule is shown in the status message.

-   1. Test case: `schedit c/2 s/1 us/2`<br>
-      Expected: Edit Schedule with Client index 2 and Session index 1 is edited to Session index 2.
-      Details of the edited Schedule is shown in the status message.

-   1. Test case: `schedit c/1 s/1 pd/paid`<br>
-     Expected: Edit Schedule with Client index 1 and Session index 1 payment update to be paid.
-     In the right panel, the Client's name in the related Session will be indicated as green.
-     Details of the edited Schedule is shown in the status message.

-   1. Test case: `schedit c/1 s/1 pd/unpaid`<br>
-    Expected: Edit Schedule with Client index 1 and Session index 1 payment update to be unpaid.
-    In the right panel, the Client's name in the related Session will be indicated as red.
-    Details of the edited Schedule is shown in the status message.

-   1. Test case: `schedit c/1 s/1 r/text`<br>
-       Expected: Edit Schedule with Client index 1 and Session index 1 remark to "text".
-       In the right panel, the Client's name in the related Session will be indicated as red.
-       Details of the edited Schedule is shown in the status message.

-   1. Other incorrect Edit Schedule commands to try: `schedit c/1`, `schedit c/1 s/2`, `schedit c/x s/y us/y`, `...` (where x is larger than the Client List size or y is larger than the Session List size)<br>
-      Expected: Similar to previous.

 ### Deleting a Schedule

-1. Deleting a Schedule while all Clients and Sessions are being shown
+1. Deleting a Schedule while all Clients and Sessions are being shown.

    1. Prerequisites: Multiple Clients and Sessions in the list can be viewed on the left and right panel of the GUI respectively.

    1. Test case: `schdel c/1 s/1`<br>
-      Expected: Delete the Schedule associated with Client of index 1 in the Client List and Session of index 1 in the Session List.
+      Expected: Delete the Schedule associated with first Client in the Client List and first Session in the Session List.
       Details of the deleted Schedule is shown in the status message.

-   1. Test case: `schdel s/1 c/2`<br>
-      Expected: Delete the Schedule associated with Client of index 2 in the Client List and Session of index 1 in the Session List.
-      Details of the added Schedule is shown in the status message.

-   1. Other incorrect Delete Schedule commands to try: `schdel c/1`, `schdel c/0 s/2`, `schdel c/x s/y`, `...` (where x is larger than the Client List size or y is larger than the Session List size)<br>
-      Expected: No Schedule is deleted.
-Error details shown in the status message.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. Test case: Open `data/addressbook.json` and change one of the Schedule's `clientEmail` to an email that does not exist inside the Client List.
+   1. Test case: Open `data/addressbook.json` and change one of the Schedule's `clientEmail` to an email that does not exist inside the `clients` list.
       Expected: FitEgo notices an invalid storage format and start with an empty addressbook.

    2. Test case: Open `data/addressbook.json` and change one of the Schedule's `startTime` or `endTime` so that the resulting interval does not exist inside the Session List.
-      Expected: Similar as previous
+      Expected: Similar to previous.